x

 Trial starts for man accused of killing East Texas deputy during 2019 traffic stop

-Gregory Newson is charged with capital murder of a peace officer in connection with the death of Deputy Chris Dickerson during a Dec.
-31, 2019 traffic stop.
+The trial for Gregory Newson, of Shreveport, Louisiana, who is charged with capital murder in the shooting death of 28-year-old Chris Dickerson during a Dec.
+31, 2019 traffic stop, began Wednesday.
+Newson pleaded not guilty to the charge.

 In their opening statements, the state said Dickerson had his dream job as a Panola County Sheriff's Office deputy.
 Every night, his wife would tell him to come home and he would say, "always," but on Dec.
 31, 2019 he didn't.